 - Join my FB Community group and follow me on Facebook or Instagram.
 (Links below)

 - Coming soon – I will be putting together a very inexpensive bundle of all of the squares just as soon as I have them all ready.
-At the moment I have them all worked up and tested up to August.
-I am hoping the bundle will be available by mid May.
+The bundle is now available!

 New to Corner to Corner?

 I have a learn to corner to corner course that has helped a lot of crocheters to master the art of corner to corner.
 We go through it step by step from reading the patterns to how to do the stitch, increases and decreases to colour changes.
 I will show you how to work both squares and rectangles too.
 We even make a couple of free pattern projects together!

 If you want to check it out then click the graphic below!